sagemath/trac_to_gh/Issue 9511.md

 # Issue 9511: Suggestion to upgrade givaro 3.3.1 and 3.3.2 [with patch]

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9511

 Original creator: pcpa